Our latest insights

 • Contribute to material produced for regulators and other stakeholders, such as white papers, press releases, research and case studies

-• Work together outside meetings on occasional and agreed projects, and if appropriate, act as ‘mentor’ to one of TPA’s seven projects (Regulator, International Trade, Financial Crime, Inclusion, Open Banking, Digital Currencies and ESG)
+• Work together outside meetings on occasional and agreed projects, and if appropriate, to act as ‘mentor’ to one of TPA’s seven projects (Regulator, International Trade, Financial Crime, Inclusion, Open Banking, Digital Currencies and ESG)

 • Encourage new prospective members to join TPA and make introductions where possible